-1. Aims

-This policy aims to:
+2. Policy Aims: This policy aims to:

-- Show how our Christian ethos underpins our approach to behaviour management and attitudes to learning - State our shared beliefs about behaviour to provide a consistent approach to behaviour management - Define what we consider to be unacceptable behaviour, including bullying - Outline the roles and responsibilities of pupils, parents/carers, staff and governors in ensuring this policy is effective - Outline our system of rewards and sanctions
+- Show how our Christian ethos underpins our approach to behaviour management and attitudes to learning - State our shared beliefs about behaviour to provide a consistent approach to behaviour management - Define our Behaviour curriculum at St Mary's - Define what we consider to be unacceptable behaviour, including bullying - Outline the roles and responsibilities of pupils, parents/carers, staff and governors in ensuring this policy is effective - Outline our system of rewards and sanctions

-Our approach to Behaviour for Learning is underpinned by our mission statement and aims:
+Our approach to the behaviour curriculum is underpinned by our mission statement and aims:

 At An Baya Primary Schools our mission is to educate all children spiritually, intellectually, socailly, morally, aesthetically and physically to be able to make a difference by following the example of Jesus in the gospels living out 'life in its fullness.'
 The schools aim to achieve this by:

-- Educating for Wisdom, Knowledge and Skills by following a broad and balanced curriculum that stimulates a sense of curiosity and excitement about the world whilst developing the full potential of all children. - Educating for Hope and Aspiration by providing a safe, nurturing and caring environment where all children can take risks, build resilience, flourish and demonstrate courageous advocacy inaction. - Educating for Community and Living well together by building positive relationships with our local, national and international communities and for the schools to be hubs of learning in the community, making a positive difference to children and their families. - Educating for Dignity and Respect by promoting perseverance, generosity, and courage so that children leave our schools equipped with the character virtues to make a difference
+- Educating for Wisdom, Knowledge and Skills by following a broad and balanced curriculum that stimulates a sense of curiosity and excitement about the world whilst developing the full potential of all children. - Educating for Hope and Aspiration by providing a safe, nurturing and caring environment where all children can take risks, build resilience, flourish and demonstrate courageous advocacy inaction. - Educating for Community and Living well together by building positive relationships with our local, national and international communities and for the schools to be hubs of learning in the community, making a positive difference to children and their families. - Educating for Dignity and Respect by promoting perseverance, generosity, and courage so that children leave our schools equipped with the character virtues to make a difference.

-Our approach with behaviour relates specifically to the Christian ethos of our Church of England Schools.
+Our approach with our behaviour curriculum relates specifically to the Christian ethos of our Church of England Schools.
 The Christian values of Friendship, Forgiveness, Justice, Peace, Respect and Reverence underpins our policy and approach to behaviour.